PHOTO BY ANDREW BAYDA; PLANNED BY NADI MIRONOVA

 Another trendy aisle for the win right here.
 Persian rugs are all the rage—and this photo is further evidence why.

-Photo by Kallima Photography
+Photo by Terri Baskin Photography